 State Policy Advocate

-The Innocence Project seeks a second State Policy Advocate to assist the Director of State Policy Advocacy in building support for reform through various vehicles, from stakeholder groups to coalition partners and policymakers in various states.
-The Policy Advocate works in close collaboration with key members of the State Policy staff and reports to the Director of State Policy Advocacy.
+The State Policy Advocates assist the Director of State Policy Reform in building support for reform through various vehicles, from stakeholder groups to coalition partners and policymakers in various states.
+The Policy Advocates report to the Director of State Policy Reform and work in close collaboration with key members of the policy staff.

 ESSENTIAL JOB FUNCTIONS:

 - Developing relationships with local/state advocates, stakeholders and policymaker staff

 - Representing the organization in specified federal and state-level task forces